 Previous events have included entertainment from a local cheerleading team, traditional Mexican folklore groups, and local DJs.

-Some of our sponsors for our National Night Out events in 2017 included: United Healthcare, Regional Health, Yakima Regional Medical & Cardiac Center, AB Foods/Washington Beef, Yakima Housing Authority, Toppenish Community Hospital, Toppenish Public Works…
+Some of our sponsors for our National Night Out events in 2017 included: United Healthcare (Signature Sponsor), Regional Health, Yakima Regional Medical & Cardiac Center, AB Foods/Washington Beef, Yakima Housing Authority, Toppenish Community Hospital, Toppenish Public Works…

 Yakima National Night Out: